-This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file and a SAS transport file, the 2001 Emergency Room Visits (EROM) public use event file provides detailed information on emergency room visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the EROM event file can be used to make estimates of emergency room utilization and expenditures for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data from the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+This documentation describes one in a series of public use event files from the 2004 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS and SPSS programming statements) and a SAS transport file, the 2004 Emergency Room Visits (EROM) public use event file provides detailed information on emergency room visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the EROM event file can be used to make estimates of emergency room utilization and expenditures for calendar year 2004.
+The file contains 71 variables and has a logical record length of 349 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data from the 2004 portion of Round 3, and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2, and the 2004 portion of Round 3 for Panel 9 (i.e., the rounds for the MEPS panels covering calendar year 2004).

-Emergency room events reported in Panel 6 Round 3 and known to have occurred after December 31, 2001 are not included on this file.
+Emergency room events reported in Panel 9 Round 3 and known to have occurred after December 31, 2004 are not included on this file.
 In addition to expenditures, each record contains household reported medical conditions and procedures associated with the emergency room visit.

 Annual counts of emergency room visits are based entirely on household reports.
-Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.
+Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household and does not affect use estimates.

-Data from the Emergency Room event file can be merged with other 2001 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each emergency room record.
+Data from the Emergency Room event file can be merged with other 2004 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each emergency room record.

 This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of emergency room visits.
-Aggregate annual person-level information on the use of emergency rooms and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+Aggregate annual person-level information on the use of emergency rooms and other health services use is provided on the MEPS 2004 Full Year Consolidated Data File, where each record represents a MEPS sampled person.